kiranukamath/myblogsite/content/blog/object-oriented-programming-in-python-part1.md

 Attributes of waiter are name, address, phone number, salary

-Methods of waiter are taking order and serving dishes.
+Methods of waiter are taking order, hike in salary, and serving dishes.

-So now we know about objects, but object of two waiter may have different values which mean there are two objects but the attributes and methods are the same, which means both have common attribute type but with different values which means has a common blueprint.
+So now we know about objects, but object of two waiter may have different values which mean there are two objects but the attributes and methods are the same, which means both have common attribute type but with different values which means two objects has a common blueprint.

-So the blueprint of object is called class.
+So the blueprint of an object is called class.
 And using this blueprint we can create many objects.

-Did you notice methods look similar to functions??
-A function and a method look very similar.
-They both use the def keyword.
-They also have inputs and return outputs.
-The difference is that a method is inside of a class whereas a function is outside of a class.

-So let's see code of class.
+So let's see the code of the class.

 ```
 class Waiter: